Shirakumo/radiance-tutorial/Part 2.md

     (dm:insert paste)))
 ```

-The data-model interface gives us a convenient function to fetch a single record and something a bit less ad-hoc to insert a new record too.
+The data-model system gives us a convenient function to fetch a single record and something a bit less ad-hoc to insert a new record too.
 An actual data-model instance is nothing more than a map of fields to values and the name of the collection that it belongs to.
 It then supports the operations `dm:insert`, `dm:delete`, and `dm:save` to manage the persistence of the model in the database.

 Now that we have these convenience functions we should update our API endpoint and our `view` page to use it.